Level of education

 Part 1: Rheology of divided media

-Chapter 1: Introduction and generality
+Chapter 1: Introduction and general overview

 Chapter 2: Interactions at the contact and particle scale